 Eros is the ancient Greek god of love, desire, and fertility.
 Eros is also one of the very first gods to appear at the beginning of time.
 However, In Greek mythology, there are several variations of the winged love god Eros.
 Despite their differences or how they came into being, the constant theme in each version of the god is that he is the god of love, desire, and fertility.

 According to the work of the early Greek poet Hesiod, Eros is one of the primordial gods that emerged from Chaos when the world began.
-Eros is the primordial god of desire, erotic love, and fertility.
 Eros is the driving force behind the unions of the primordial gods that initiated creation.

 In later tales, Eros is described as Aphrodite’s son.
 Aphrodite, the goddess of love and beauty, bore Eros from her union with the Olympian god of war, Ares.
 Eros is Aphrodite’s constant companion throughout Greek mythology.

 As Aphrodite’s son and not the primordial deity, Eros is described as the mischievous winged Greek god of love, who would meddle in the love lives of others at Aphrodite’s request.

 Who is Eros?
 What is Eros the God Of?

 In the ancient Greco-Roman world, Eros is the Greek god of sexual attraction, known as Eros to the ancient Greeks and as Cupid in Roman mythology.
 Eros is the god who smites the maid’s breasts with arrows that elicit blinding feelings of love and a primordial force.

 Eros, as the primordial force of love, is a personification of human lust and desire.
 Eros is the force that brings order to the universe, as it is love, or desire, that drives the first beings to form love bonds and enter into sacred marriage unions.